xapian/xapian-docsprint/overview.rst

 There are two pieces of Xapian you need to follow this guide: the library itself, and support for the language you're going to be using.
-This guide was originally written with examples in Python_, and we're also working on full translations into PHP_ and C++.
-Help with translating the examples into other languages would be most welcome.
+This guide was originally written with examples in Python_, and we've made a start on full translations into PHP_ and C++.
+Help with completing these translations and with translating the examples into other languages would be most welcome.

 .. _Python: http://www.python.org/
 .. _PHP: http://www.php.net/